The tree-child network problem for line trees and the shortest common supersequences for permutations: Basic concepts and notation

 \subsection{The shortest common supersequence problem}

+Let $A$ be an alphabet.
+A {\it string} on $A$ is an ordered sequence of characters.
+It is a {\it permutation string} if each character occurs exactly once in the string.

-A string on an alphabet is a {\it supersequence} of another if the latter can be obtained from the former by the deletion of 0 or more letters.
+A string on an alphabet is a {\it supersequence} of another if the latter can be obtained from the former by the deletion of 0 or more characters.
 A string is a {\it common supersequence} of multiple strings if it is a supersequence of every string.

-The length of a string is the total number of the occurrences of the letters in the string.
+The length or size of a string $s$ is the total number of the occurrences of the characters in $s$, written as $\vert s\vert$.
 A common supersequence is a shortest common supersequence (SCS) if it has the smallest length, over all the common supersequences of the strings.
-The SCS problem is formally defined as: \begin{itemize} \item[] {\bf Input} A set of strings on an alphabet. \item[] {\bf Output} A SCS of the strings. \end{itemize} The SCS problem is a fundamental NP-complete problem \cite{garey1979computers}.
+The SCS problem is formally defined as: \begin{itemize} \item[] {\bf Input} A set of strings on an alphabet. \item[] {\bf Output} A SCS of the strings. \end{itemize} For a set $S$ of strings, every SCS string for the strings of $S$ has the same length.
+We will use ${\rm SCS}(S)$ to represent all the SCSs of the strings of $S$ and $\vert{\rm SCS}(S)\vert$ to denote their length in the rest of this paper.
+The SCS problem is a fundamental NP-complete problem \cite{garey1979computers}.